NVIDIA/NVFlare/docs/quickstart.rst

   as described in the :ref:`installation <installation>` section.

-  If running containerized, you can use a terminal multiplexer like screen or tmux if availble.
+  If running containerized, you can use a terminal multiplexer like screen or tmux if available.
 Another option is creating multiple interactive shells by running ``docker exec`` into the running container.

 The first step is starting the FL server: